How Much Does It Cost To Build a Mobile App?

 • Apple's steady release cycles and tightly controlled device ecosystem ensure most users are running the latest versions of iOS, allowing developers to focus on building for the latest APIs.
 There are also fewer different phone models and screen sizes for developers to contend with.

-Cons of iOS app development
+Cons of iOS app development include:

-• The usual cons of a closed-source development environment exist including less freedom to innovate, less access to the operating system, and more stringent rules and regulations.
+• The usual cons of a closed-source development environment exist, including less freedom to innovate, less access to the operating system, and more stringent rules and regulations.

 • Apple's frequent updates are a double-edged sword that can add to ongoing maintenance costs.